 If you already have a stylesheet (CSS file) somewhere else and want to reuse it in your current project, you can import that stylesheet.

-- Select the Project ribbon.
-In the Content section select New > Stylesheet.
+- Select Project > New > Stylesheet.
 The Add File dialog opens.

 - Select New from existing and click .